Pyre-Bot/pyre-bot/docs/index.md

 ## Changelog
 *Complete changelog available: [CHANGELOG](CHANGELOG.md)*

+### 0.8.0
+* Moved all stat tracking to Amazon DynamoDB for a better experience
+* Custom version of the Pygtail module is now packaged with the bot
+* Fixed an exception that occurred when the bot reconnected to Discord servers.
+* Complete rewrite of setup.py
+* Updated all requirements to newest versions
+* Various fixes, improvements, and optimizations that makes everyone's lives better

+### 0.7.0
+* Added player stat tracking
+* Improved integration with DebugToolkit
+* Gets run time and stage number from the server log output directly
+* Other things I've likely just forgotten about ... it's been a while

 ### 0.6.0
 * Added configuration options for admin and command channels
     * This allows running multiple bot instances to manage more than one server